rcpsl/Workspace_partitioner/README.md

 ```
 The file `table4/results.txt` has the results of Table 4.

-if permission is denied, make sure that run.sh is in executable mode.
+if permission is denied when running any experiment, make sure that run.sh is in executable mode.

 4. Description of the Experiments
 ---------------------------------------------------